jundalisay/spblist/content/en/research/mohammad/quran/sura-018a.md

 do not consult any of them about them.

 And never say about anything, “I will do that tomorrow.”
-24. Without saying, “If Allah wills.”
+24. Without saying, “If Enki wills.”
 And remember your Lord if you forget, and say, “Perhaps my Lord will guide me to nearer than this in integrity.”

 25. And they stayed in their cave for 300 years, adding 9.

-26. Say, “Allah knows best how long they stayed.”
+26. Say, “Enki knows best how long they stayed.”
 His is the mystery of the heavens and the earth.
 By Him you see and hear.
 They have no guardian apart from Him, and He shares His Sovereignty with no one.